mark-wilsons-verizon-discounts/mark-wilsons-verizon-discounts/README.md

 ## 🚀 About This Project

 Hi, I'm Mark.
 I'm just a humble discount prophet wandering the digital wilderness, offering allegedly unbelievable Verizon savings to the deserving masses.
-If you're a student, a veteran, or just someone with a vague understanding of HTML, you've come to the right place.
+If you're a student, a veteran, or both (especially if you are both), you've come to the right place.

 ## 📦 Repositories